ihrke/pypillometry/docs/html/_sources/docs/installation.rst.txt

     git clone https://github.com/ihrke/pypillometry.git
     cd pypillometry
+    pip install -r requirements.txt
     python setup.py install

 Requirements
 ------------

-:mod:`pypillometry` requires Python3 and a range of standard numerical computing packages
+:mod:`pypillometry` requires Python3 and a range of standard numerical computing packages (all of which listed in the file `requirements.txt`)

 - :mod:`numpy`, :mod:`scipy` and :mod:`matplotlib`
 - :mod:`pystan`

-It is useful to access :mod:`pypillometry` through Jupyter or Jupyter Notebook, so installing those packages is also useful.
+It is useful to access :mod:`pypillometry` through Jupyter or Jupyter Notebook, so installing those packages is also useful but not necessary.

-Setup
+All requirements can be installed by running `pip install -r requirements.txt`.

+Notes
 ^^^^^

-To install the requirements, either manually install all the packages mentioned above, or use ``conda``.
+To install the requirements, either use `pip` as described above, manually install all the packages, or use ``conda``.

 .. code-block:: bash

     $ conda create -n pypil python=3
     $ conda activate pypil
     $ conda install anaconda

 The ``anaconda`` package contains all the requirements except :mod:`pystan`.